MelindadeJonge/ConditionalLove/README.md

 The following steps should be taken to replicate the Joint-SDMs described in the paper:

 Step 1: Run the main model in MATLAB using run_model(1,800,250,10,3).
+You can also run the static model with run_static_model(1,800,250,3).
 WARNING: This step may take a long time, in the order weeks.

 Step 2: Check the convergence the beta parameters of the model using check_convergence('Conditional',1,1)